Electronics II (MATR335) – Spring 2026

 About the kits:

 Please store the components in their anti-static bags.
 This minimizes the chance of ESD or mechanical damage.
-(Also don’t connect the motor directly to the Arduino board.)

 Download the documentation (V2.0)